iodigital-com/figex/README.md

 - `a`, `r`, `g`, `b`: The alpha, red, green and blue value 0..1 (for the default mode)
 - `a255`, `r255`, `g255`, `b255`: The alpha, red, green and blue value 0..255 (for the default mode)
 - `argb`: The argb hex string (for the default mode)
-- `modeA`: A nested color object for `modeA`, contains the same values as above.
+- `modeA`: A nested `Color` object for `modeA`, contains the same values as above.
 The name depends on your modes and the `modeAliases` in the config
-- `modeB`: A nested color object for `modeB`, contains the same values as above.
+- `modeB`: A nested `Color` object for `modeB`, contains the same values as above.
 The name depends on your modes and the `modeAliases` in the config
+- `modes`: A list of nested `Color` objects for each mode in which the `name` field represents the name of the mode, not the color

-#### Dimension
+#### Float
 - `name`: A name object
 - `value`: The value (for the default mode)
-- `modeA`: A nested color object for `modeA`, contains the same values as above.
+- `modeA`: A nested `Float` object for `modeA`, contains the same values as above.
 The name depends on your modes and the `modeAliases` in the config
-- `modeB`: A nested color object for `modeB`, contains the same values as above.
+- `modeB`: A nested `Float` object for `modeB`, contains the same values as above.
 The name depends on your modes and the `modeAliases` in the config
+- `modes`: A list of nested `Float` objects for each mode in which the `name` field represents the name of the mode, not the float
+-
+#### String
+- `name`: A name object
+- `value`: A string
+- `modeA`: A nested `String` object for `modeA`, contains the same values as above.
+The name depends on your modes and the `modeAliases` in the config
+- `modeB`: A nested `String` object for `modeB`, contains the same values as above.
+The name depends on your modes and the `modeAliases` in the config
+- `modes`: A list of nested `String` objects for each mode in which the `name` field represents the name of the mode, not the string

+#### Boolean
+- `name`: A name object
+- `value`: A boolean string
+- `modeA`: A nested `Boolean` object for `modeA`, contains the same values as above.
+The name depends on your modes and the `modeAliases` in the config
+- `modeB`: A nested `Boolean` object for `modeB`, contains the same values as above.
+The name depends on your modes and the `modeAliases` in the config
+- `modes`: A list of nested `Boolean` objects for each mode in which the `name` field represents the name of the mode, not the boolean
+-
-#### Text style
+#### TextStyle
 - `name`: A name object
 - `font_family`: As defined in Figma (for the default mode)
 - `font_post_script_name`: As defined in Figma (for the default mode)